Sweet Talkin' Woman: Critical reception

 AllMusic's Donald A. Guarisco said "Sweet Talkin' Woman" was "their first real step into the disco sound [...] a string-laden pop tune whose dance-friendly edge helped it become a disco-era hit", attributing its disco sound to "Bev Bevan's steady drum work lays down a dance-friendly rhythm as pounding piano lines, delirous bursts of swirling strings, and endlessly overdubbed backing vocals mesh seamlessly to form an ornate but driving funhouse of pop hooks".
 Billboard described the song as a "catchy rocker characterized by semi-classical elements."
 Cash Box said that it has "syncopated harmonies and fullbodied instrumental accompaniments."
 Record World said that "rock and doo wop mix with ELO's strings and guitars in a busy but melodic way."

-Ultimate Classic Rock critic Michael Gallucci rated it ELO's 6th best song, saying that it has a "one-of-a-kind chorus and that it is "one of ELO's greatest group performances."
+Ultimate Classic Rock critic Michael Gallucci rated it ELO's 6th best song, saying that it has a "one-of-a-kind chorus" and that it is "one of ELO's greatest group performances."
+Stereogum contributor Ryan Reed rated it as ELO's 8th best song, noting the catchy verses and choruses and the intricacy of the songwriting.
+Reed also suggested that it formed a template for Huey Lewis' 1982 song "Do You Believe in Love."